NCSC Mail Check Has Retired: What UK Organisations Should Do Now

 The risk:clients who relied on NCSC tooling may assume “someone is watching” when in fact nobody is.
 Proactively contact any client whose DMARC reporting pointed to an NCSC address.

-The opportunity: DMARC monitoring is a natural addition to your managed security offering.
+The opportunity: DMARC monitoring is a natural addition to your managed security offering, and our guide on running DMARC as a managed service walks through how to operate it across a client base now that Mail Check is gone.
 It is a recurring service that directly protects your clients from impersonation and phishing, and the data it generates (authentication pass rates, sender inventory, policy compliance) provides clear reporting value.

 ShieldMarc is built for multi-tenant management with per-organisation dashboards, domain grouping, and role-based access.
 See our pricing for MSP-friendly plans.